-On Hope and Liverpool’s Quest For The Elusive Quadruple
+On Hope and Liverpool’s Quest for the Elusive Quadruple

 Hope.
 It can be a dangerous thing, hope.
-It can seduce you, opening you up to BIG FEELINGS.
-Surfing the highs of hope, holding on to the glimmer that something thought to be unattainable is still within grasp, is a both a glorious and tortuous experience.
-We all glom on to hope because of that high, and frankly, because it feels great to believe in something, despite the distinct chance of that narrative crashing down around our ears.
+It can seduce you and open you up to heartache and disappointment.
+Surfing the highs of hope, holding on to the glimmer that something likely to be unattainable could still be within grasp, can be both a glorious and tortuous experience.
+We all glom on to hope because of that high, and frankly, because it feels great to believe in something, despite the distinct chance of it all crashing down around our ears.

-This past weekend, Liverpool and its fans were handed a sliver of hope.
+This past weekend, Liverpool and their fans were handed a sliver of hope.
 The Reds continued a fine run of form that began in January, earning another hard fought win over Norwich.
 Just a few hours later, Manchester City conceded in the 95th minute to lose 3-2 to Spurs.
-Those results now placed Liverpool six points behind Manchester City, with the Reds holding a game in hand.
-A win against a struggling Leeds side in midweek would cut that down to three points, with Liverpool and Manchester City still to play each other in April.
+Those results put Liverpool six points behind Manchester City, with the Reds having a game in hand.
+A win against a struggling Leeds side midweek would cut that down to three.
+Liverpool and Manchester City are set to play each other in April.
 Hope.

-With the Premier League seemingly back in play, the chance for the ever elusive quadruple is still a possibility.
-Winning any trophy is hard, but winning four in a season is a feat no British team has accomplished.
-In fact, only Celtic has won a true quadruple (European Cup/Champions League, league title, two domestic cups) of all the European clubs.
+With the Premier League seemingly back in play, it means that the chance for the ever elusive quadruple is still a possibility.
+Winning any trophy is hard.
+Winning four in a season is a feat no English team has accomplished.
+In fact, to date only Celtic have be winners of a true quadruple (a European Cup, league title, and two domestic cups) of all the European clubs.
 But still we hope.

-With Liverpool taking their first true step towards a quadruple, or winning any trophy at all, next weekend against Chelsea in the final of the Carabao Cup, it seems like a good time to take a step back for some perspective.
+With Liverpool having their first chance at winning a trophy, a chance to take a first step towards an unlikely quadruple, next weekend against Chelsea in the final of the Carabao Cup, it seems like a good time to take a step back and look for some perspective.
 The hope we feel, however faint, is rooted in the fact that this is one of the strongest Liverpool sides ever assembled, regardless of the hardware won at the end of the season.

-The squad is littered with soon-to-be club legends.
-Mohamed Salah scored his 150th goal for the Reds on Saturday, becoming just the 10th player in club history to do so.
-Salah reached the milestone in fewer appearances than everyone except Sir Roger Hunt.
+This is a squad that is littered with club legends or soon-to-be legends.
+Mohamed Salah has just scored his 150th goal for the Reds on Saturday, becoming only the 10th player in club history to do so.
+Salah reached the milestone in fewer appearances than everyone else on the list except Sir Roger Hunt.

 Salah’s strike partner, Sadio Mane, also netted on the day, marking his 108th goal for Liverpool.
-His sensational overhead kick took even with John Barnes, with Mane getting there in 160 games fewer.
+His sensational overhead kick took him even with John Barnes, with Mane getting to the mark in 160 games fewer.

-Jordan Henderson has grown from part of the infamous CHAD transfer window to become one of the best captains in the history of the club.
-He may not light up the stat sheet, but the team almost always seems to be better with him in it.
+Jordan Henderson has grown from part of an infamous transfer window that saw the arrival of Andy Carroll, Henderson, Charlie Adam, and Stewart Downing (a group which at the time earned the dismissive CHAD moniker) to become one of the best captains in the history of the club.
+He may not light up the stat sheet, but the team almost always seems to be better with him in it, and his importance as a leader is unquestionable.

-Anchoring the team on the defensive front are the two big money signings that have truly worked out in a league littered with inflated transfer fees for average center backs and goalkeepers.
-Virgil van Dijk and Alisson Becker are also potentially the best center back and best goalkeeper in club history.
+Anchoring the team on the defensive front are the two big money defensive signings that have truly worked in a league littered with inflated transfer fees for average center backs and goalkeepers.
+And in Virgil van Dijk and Alisson Becker, this Liverpool squad also has potentially the best center back and best goalkeeper in club history.

 The core of this squad, which has been together for more than four seasons now, have one of the best records ever.
 Don’t take my word for it, check out the stats from Dan Kennett instead.